Gerbs2193/WSAA-BIG-PROJECT/README.md

 **Fish Management and Tank Management:** Add, edit, delete and view your entries in real-time.
 Specifically, the options are split in two separate tables specific to either fish or aquaria.
 In the fish table, you can Add New Fish, Species Name, Date Added and Notes.
 For the Aquaria,  you can Add New Tank, Name, Volume and Description.

-**Data**: All of the Data is stored in a SQLLite database which ensures everything is retained, when closed etc.
+**Data**: All of the Data is stored in a SQLite database which ensures everything is retained, when closed etc.

 **Responsive Web Interferface**
 The interface is dynamic and was built with HTML, CSS and JAVA which interact with the Flask